-Outset Scotland supported a specially commissioned work by Pio Abad’s for his solo exhibition at CCA, Glasgow, Notes on Decomposition.
+Outset Scotland supported specially commissioned work by Pio Abad for his solo show at CCA, Glasgow in 2016.

 In the exhibition Notes on Decomposition, Abad investigated notions of value, cultural artefacts, and the political histories of the UK and the Philippines.
 The tone of the exhibition was set clearly at its entrance, where Flag III greeted the viewer.
 This flag subverted the usual connotations of the ‘red flag’ and sickle, presenting instead a banner for champagne socialism, or perhaps even avowed capitalism.